rjones222/dotfiles/README.md

 # dotfiles

-My Vim, Git, and other dotfiles.
+My Bash, Vim, Git, and other dotfiles.
 My Vim config starts with [spf13](https://github.com/spf13/spf13-vim) and adds/removes a bunch of stuff.
-My PS1 requires Python 2.7 and is a powerline-ish theme.
-It's a little slow but it has a lot of features and looks great.
 I use the Solarized theme in iTerm, Vim, and vim-airline.
-This combination of tools works best on Mac.
-Some things are abstracted to either work or fail gracefully on Linux, but not all.
 I've commented all config files and install scripts indicating *why* I'm doing what I'm doing.
+Check the tasks directory to see what each install task does.

 # Directions